facebook/react-native-website/docs/sourcemaps.md

 ## Enable source maps on iOS

-Source maps are built in Release mode by default.
-However, you might want to redirect the location of the source map for easier use.
+Source maps are disabled by default.
+To enable them one has to define `SOURCEMAP_FILE` environment variable.

-If so, within Xcode head to the build phrase - "Bundle React Native code and images"
+In order to do so, within Xcode head to the build phase - "Bundle React Native code and images"

 At the top of the file near the other export's, add an entry for `SOURCEMAP_FILE` to the preferred location and name.
 Like below: